deephacks/graphene/readme.md

 #### Entity references with referential integrity

 References are allowed to be circular and can be single valued, a List or a Map with a string key (the id).
-Referential checks are made to make sure that entities exist, or throw an exception otherwise.
+Fully transactional referential checks are made to make sure that entities exist, or throw an exception otherwise.
 The same is true when trying to delete entities already referenced by others.

 ```java